GiftOfEris/izzykayu.github.io/index.md

 ### Some dataviz examples
 ![IMAGE](calendar.png)

 Calendar Heat map of Drug Deaths from 2012 - 2016 in CT

 ![IMAGE](mapwithcoveragelevel.png)
 Mapping dental "can't afford" tweets from pilot study against medicaid coverage levels

-Oh, and this is me!
+>Oh, and this is me!
+>I love Doraemon
 ![IMAGE](doraemon.png)
-_I love doraemon_

 ### Data is everywhere, let's see how we can learn more about human health through various datasets!
 ### TEAM PROJECTS: